henkbirkholz/sacmim/draft-camwinget-sacm-information-model-01.md

 A SACM data model based on this information model MAY include additional information elements that are not defined here.
 The labels of additional information elements included in different SACM data models MUST NOT conflict with the labels of the information elements defined by this information model, and the names of additional information elements MUST NOT conflict with each other or across multiple data models.
 In order to avoid naming conflicts, the labels of additional IEs SHOULD be prefixed to avoid collision across extensions.
 The prefix MUST include an organizational identifier and therefore, for example, MAY be an IANA enterprise number, a (partial) name space URI or an organization name abbreviation.
 VIER
-There are two basic types of IE:
+There are two basic types of IEs:

-* Attributes: an instance of an attribute type is the simplest IE structure comprised of a unique attribute name and an attribute value (attributes are listed in Section {{AIE}).
+* Attributes: an instance of an attribute type is the simplest IE structure comprised of a unique attribute name and an attribute value (attributes are listed in Section {{Attributes}}.

-* Subjects: a subject is a richer structure that has a unique subject name and one or more attributes or subjects (subjects are listed in Section {{CIE}).
+* Subjects: a subject is a richer structure that has a unique subject name and one or more attributes or subjects (subjects are listed in Section {{Subject}}.
 In essence, instances of a subject type are defined (and differentiated) by the attribute values and subjects associated with it.

 The notation the SACM IM is defined in is based on the IPFIX information model syntax described in FIXME.
 The examples presented in this section use simplified pseudo-code to illustrate the basic structure.